Dysphagia is where you have problems swallowing. It's usually caused by certain medicines or another condition, such as acid reflux or a stroke.

 - bringing food back up, sometimes through the nose

-- a sensation that food is stuck in your throat or chest
+- a feeling that food is stuck in your throat or chest

 - a gurgly, wet-sounding voice when eating or drinking

-Over time, dysphagia can also cause symptoms such as weight loss and repeated chest infections.
+Over time, dysphagia can also cause symptoms such as weight loss, dehydration and repeated chest infections.

 Causes of dysphagia